Vishalnarzary/imc_prosperity_2/README.md

+Hi can you share your code in this email address vnarzary17@gmail.com , ill also share mine which has good strategy

 ## IMC Prosperity 2
 The 15 days of simulation of Prosperity are divided into 5 rounds.
 Each round lasts 72 hours.
 At the end of every round - before the timer runs out - all teams will have to submit their algorithmic and manual trades to be processed.
 The algorithms will then participate in a full day of trading against the Prosperity trading bots.
 ## Round 1